Latest Color Techniques Used By Your Stylist

 Balayage Vs. Highlights Vs. Ombre: What's The Difference?

 Everywhere you look someone is rocking balayage, highlights, or ombre locks and sometimes the looks begin to blend together.
-Your fave celeb’s dirty blonde hair looks like it’s been highlighted—but it could be balayage...or is it actually ombre?
+Your fave celeb’s dark brown hair looks like it’s been highlighted—but it could be balayage...or is it actually ombre?

 If you’re not sure how to tell the difference when it comes to balayage vs. highlights vs. ombre, you’re not alone.
 Thankfully, L’Oréal Professionnel brand ambassador and stylist Min Kim is here to put an end to that.
 She’s breaking down what defines each technique, the major difference between the three, and who should opt for which color service.